 A Focused And Engaged Mind

-Something I am personally working on in myself is the ability to ‘let go’ and be more present in my every day life, but also so that when it comes to a competition setting I can be more connected with my ride.
+My dressage mindset is something I am personally working on in myself is the ability to ‘let go’ and be more present in my every day life, but also so that when it comes to a competition setting I can be more connected with my ride.

 I used to get extremely nervous when competing and just end up exhausting myself because adrenaline would be running so high with so many mixed emotions.
 So it’s something I am working more on and trying to improve my ability to let go and stay more in the moment.